-(6) A notification under subsection (4) must include- (a) a statement that the notification is sent under this section in response to a copyright infringement report; the name of the copyright owner who made the report; (b) a description of the apparent infringement; (c) evidence of the apparent infringement that shows the subscriber's IP address and the time at which the evidence was gathered; (d) e (e) information about copyright and its purpose; (f) advice, or information enabling the subscriber to obtain advice, about how to obtain lawfo access to copyright works; advice, or information enabling the subscriber to obtain advice, about steps that a subscriber can take to protect an internet access service from unauthorised use; and (h) anything else that the initial obligations code requires the notification to include. (i) For the purposes of subsection (6)(h) the internet service provider must take into account the suitability of different protection for subscribers in different circumstances.
-(7) : The things that may be required under subsection (6)(i), whether in general or in a particu case, include in particular- (8) ılar (a) et a statement that, following such a disclosure, the copyright owner may apply to a court to learn the subscriber's identity and may bring proceedings against the subscriber for copyright infringement; and (c) (d) report that has already been the subject of a notification under subsection (4), a statemer that the number of copyright infringement reports relating to the subscriber may be taker into account for the purposes of any technical measures. nt (9)
+(6) A notification under subsection (4) must include- (a) a statement that the notification is sent under this section in response to a copyright infringement report; (1) the name of the copyright owner who made the report; (b) a description of the apparent infringement; (c) evidence of the apparent infringement that shows the subscriber's IP address and the at which the evidence was gathered; (d) e time information about subscriber appeals and the grounds on which they may be made; (e) information about copyright and its purpose; (f) information about copyright and its purpose, (g) advice, or information enabling the subscriber to obtain advice, about how to obtain l access to copyright works; advice, or information enabling the subscriber to obtain advice, about steps that a subscriber can take to protect an internet access service from unauthorised use; and (h) anything else that the initial obligations code requires the notification to include. (i) (7) For the purposes of subsection (6)(h) the internet service provider must take into according the suitability of different protection for subscribers in different circumstances. ount The things that may be required under subsection (6)(i), whether in general or in a pa case, include in particular- (8) rticular a statement that information about the apparent infringement may be kept by the inf (a) ternet service provider; (b) a statement that the copyright owner may require the provider to disclose which copy infringement reports made by the owner to the provider relate to the subscriber; (b) yright (c) a statement that, following such a disclosure, the copyright owner may apply to a coul learn the subscriber's identity and may bring proceedings against the subscriber for copyright infringement; and irt to (d) where the requirement for the provider to send the notification arises partly because report that has already been the subject of a notification under subsection (4), a state that the number of copyright infringement reports relating to the subscriber may be t ement into account for the purposes of any technical measures.
+(9)